Lord of the Rings Locations in Queenstown

 Lake Alta is the location of Dimrill Dale, where Aragorn leads the Fellowship down the slopes away from the Mines of Moria.

 Location: From Queenstown, take State Highway 6 south and turn off at the signposted junction to the Remarkables ski area.
 Drive to the top of this windy mountain road and start the Lake Alta track from behind the ski field buildings.
 The track is 1h30mins return.
+Alternatively, heli-hikes are available from Queenstown and the lake can be seen from Queenstown helicopter tours.

 Deer Park Heights